EclipseKnight/mhtoolsgui/README.md

 # mhtoolsgui
-This is a fork (sorta, I was too lazy to actually reupload and delete files for a legit fork in guthub so I just uploaded to a new repo) of the original codestation mhtools https://github.com/codestation/mhtools.
+This is a fork (sorta, I was too lazy to actually reupload and delete files for a legit fork in github so I just uploaded to a new repo) of the original codestation mhtools https://github.com/codestation/mhtools.
 This version has a gui and multi file selection for easier use and less terminal command spamming.

 #################